PLACES TO VISIT

 Waste Nott – Zero waste shop in Sherwood, Nottingham run by a Community Group.

-Sue’s Sustainables – A lovely shop in Belper selling food you can buy in brown paper bags or in your own containers; refills supplied and plastic-free solutions.
+Sue’s Sustainables – A lovely shop in Belper, Derbyshire selling food you can buy in brown paper bags or in your own containers; refills supplied and plastic-free solutions.

 Shop Zero – Zero waste shop in Nottingham City Centre.
 They also offer a click and collect service and delivery service to certain postcodes.